I decided to review the Electrohome Archer EANOS300 Record Player because it’s received overall good ratings from customers.

 It also spins 7″, 10″ and 12″ records.
 And like most all-in-one record players it comes with a 45 adapter included for playing those 45’s.

 With these all-in-one record players, size really matters.
 The bigger the more power and the more sturdy the unit will be.

 The Electrohome Archer has a solid build with a genuine acoustic wooden cabinet in a black textured PVC suitcase.

-Unfortunately the Archer doesn’t include pitch control or any advanced setting controls.
-However, this is almost standard with this class of record player.
+Unfortunately, the Archer doesn’t include pitch control or any advanced setting controls.
+However, this is almost standard with this class of record players.

 This is a handy feature for cueing specific tracks but if you’re like me – clumsy – you might consider this a drawback.
 Although the arm lever is a nice feature to help you place the tonearm smoothly.

 If you have a habit of falling asleep when you listen to your records, you’ll be happy to know that the Electrohome Archer has an auto-stop function.